-Prohibition on Transactions, Publication of Quotations or Publication of Indications of Interest During a Trading Halt rincipal Considerations in Determining Sanctions Monetary Sanction Suspension, Bar or Other Sanctions whether respondent knew of the trading halt.
+Prohibition on Transactions, Publication of Quotations or Publication of Indications of Interest During a Trading Halt

+Principal Considerations in Determining Sanctions Monetary Sanction Suspension, Bar or Other Sanctions See Principal Considerations in Introductory Section 1.
+Whether respondent knew of the trading halt.
 Fine of \$5,000 to \$73,000.
 Adjudicators may consider ordering restitution or disgorgement in appropriate cases.
 In egregious cases, consider a fine in excess of \$73,000.
 In egregious cases, consider suspending the firm with respect to any or all activities or functions and/or suspending the responsible individual in any or all capacities for up to two years or expelling the firm and/or barring the responsible individual.

-^{1.} This guideline also is appropriate for violations of MSRB Rule G-13.
+1. This guideline also is appropriate for violations of MSRB Rule G-13.